ebthepcguy/golddigger/README.txt

       " <<ö " Enemy (Moving left)
-      " Ö»» " Enemy (Moving right - can dig and damage bomb blocks) " ««Ö " Enemy (Moving left - can dig and damage bomb blocks) " [?] " Bomb (health 2/2 - Will fall when damaged and explode after the fuse is lit) " {!} " Bomb (health 1/2 - Can fall and damage any character) " {3} " Bomb (health 0/2 - Counts down from three then explodes)
+      " Ö»» " Enemy (Moving right - can dig and damage bomb blocks) " ««Ö " Enemy (Moving left - can dig and damage bomb blocks) " Ö═╣ " Enemy (Moving right - can push certain objects) " ╠═Ö " Enemy (Moving left - can push certain objects) " [3] " Bomb (health 2/2 - Will fall when damaged and explode after the fuse is lit, number displays fuse time) " {!} " Bomb (health 1/2 - Can fall and damage any character) " {3} " Bomb (health 0/2 - Counts down from three then explodes)